fgavilondo/learn-rust-webapp/README.md

 # Session state

-The actix-session middleware can be used with different backend types to store session data in different backends.
+The actix-session middleware can be used with different backend types to store session data in.

 By default, only cookie session backend is implemented.
 Other backend implementations can be added.